Przewalski's wild horse

 For more info on classifications visit www.iucnredlist.org

-We have three Przewalski's wild horses here at Edinburgh Zoo.
+We have two takhi, also known as Przewalski's wild horses, here at Edinburgh Zoo - Och and Tomor.

-Och, Tomor and Kumbish arrived from Highland Wildlife Park in August 2021 and can be found on the way up to the giraffe house.
+They arrived from Highland Wildlife Park in August 2021 and can live on the way up to the giraffe house.

 Population